hbctraining/publication_perfect/lessons/05_custom_plot_scales_colors.md

+## Learnign Objectives
+- Customize the scales and labels for a plot
+- Implement accessible color schemes using `RColorBrewer` and `Viridis` packages

 # Customizing plots using scales and colors

 Thus far, when plotting with `ggplot2`, we have observed default values incorporated in the aesthetic mappings.
 For example, by default in our boxplot,  the column values in our data frame become the x- and y-axis labels and the colors assigned default to a standard set used by `ggplot2`.